-In ICARUS we are developing advanced data-drive tools for the Aviation sector and our strong value proposition is to offer a One-Stop Shop for different players in the market.
+In ICARUS we are developing advanced data-driven tools for the Aviation sector and our strong value proposition is to offer a One-Stop Shop for different players in the aviation data market.

 Already before the COVID-19 emergency it was clear that aviation needed (as many other sectors) to step-up its effective use of IT.
 Even then, most analyses showed that services based on IT technologies and use of big data (collection, automation, AI, etc.), from ‘connected fleets’ to passenger data and personalisation services would bring aviation to the next level of efficiency and competitiveness.
 We should highlight that (big) data is not only the key actor in digital solutions and analytics, but also in previously unexpected fields such as training and (predictive) aircraft maintenance.
 For instance it is expected that by 2027 more than 50% of aircraft will be connected (with 80% by 2037).
 The recent launch and promotion of Airbus’s own Skywise shows the very strong market value of aviation big data.

 Big Data initiatives’ landscape in the aviation-related market

 One important factor for ICARUS is that big data related initiatives in aviation are still a very open market.
 Big-data-in-aviation related market research shows that while big data initiatives are wider in the aerospace industry (67% companies) compared to airlines (44% of companies), in the latter there was a higher percentage of planned initiatives, showing the particular fertility of the segment.
 In this scenario it is also important to note that while one of the primary ones, airlines are just one of the stakeholders in a data value chain which is becoming at the same time more complex, competitive and cooperative.
 And, most importantly, in order to provide effective value-added services, there is a strong market need for data to seamlessly ‘flow’ among these stakeholders in a way that ensures effectiveness, data security and privacy, accuracy, harmonization.